-9.1.9.
+5.9.3.9.1.9.
 Hospital discharge

+- Incidence of safety outcomes (Pulmonary oedema)

 - Length of stay

 - Length of critical care stay

 - Mortality

-9.1.10.
-30 days
+5.9.4.9.1.10.
+30 days (+ 14 Days)

 Mortality - collected via eCRF with secondary check via data linkage.
 All-cause mortality at day 30 is a primary outcome.
 The mortality check should be performed on days 31-44 by reviewing the participant's medical records.
 The assessment must reflect the participant's status on day 30.
 Protocol deviations will be recorded where the review is completed out with this window, including day 30, unless the patient is already deceased.